- Planting & Care

 Our trees ship on a first-come, first-served basis as soon as they come into stock in late December.
 If you are unable to plant your trees right away, read our instructions on heeling in your trees.

 - Bloom Time: Late Mid-Season (Based on typical Central Valley California weather)

 - Harvest: May 25 - June 15

 - Facts of note: Sets enormous crops without a pollinator.
 Fruit resists splitting.
 Naturally small and compact to only 16' tall, this is on the dwarfing Z-Dwarf rootstock.
 On this rootstock, the Stella grows to only about 8' tall, making it perfect for a pot on a patio, or for a small orchard as a pollenizer.
 This rootstock also performs better in clay soils.

 Cherries are a practical fruit for home orchards where climate and soil conditions are suitable.
 Once established, they require little maintenance and are reliable producers.
 They are best adapted to areas where summers are moderately cool.
 The trees dislike high humidity.
 They are usually the last fruit to bloom and first to ripen.
 Most varieties require a pollenizer.
 Sweet cherries can reach 25-30 feet tall in deep soils.
 Sensitive to wet, tight soils.
 Susceptible to birds, brown rot, and bacterial canker.
 The trees are 2 years old and you can expect to harvest 4th or 5th year.

-On New Root 1, which was tested under the name 3CR178, which is a recent Zaiger release.
-New Root 1 encourages early bearing and will reach a height of 8 to 12 feet if left unpruned.
-This dwarfing rootstock is very versatile and more tolerant of clay soils then either Mazzard or Mahaleb.
-Trees on New Root 1 can be grown in containers.
+Newroot-1 encourages early bearing and will reach a height of 8 to 12 feet if left unpruned.
+This dwarfing rootstock is very versatile and more tolerant of clay soils than either Mazzard or Mahaleb.
+Trees on Newroot-1 can be grown in containers.